SouthernMethodistUniversity/mp_testing/testing/06_mpi/README.md

 ## Testing

 The test is simple *hello world* program with an option to do a reduce operation.
-See the (src folder)[src].
+See the [src folder](src).

 For a small number of tasks this program appears to work.
 For example,